 As mentioned before, Greece’s tolerant legal framework for IVF services is one of the main reasons why international patients choose to undergo their fertility treatment there.
 All of the procedures are available to women under 50 y.o. and some clinics accept a bit older patients as well.
 Single mothers are accepted, as well as women in lesbian relationships.
 However, in case of the latter, a notary statement is needed, on the basis of which the patient going through the treatment is treated as a single woman.

 The Greek law allows for the transfer of more than one embryo – it all depends on the age of the woman who is going to bear the pregnancy.
 Patients under the age of 35 are allowed to transfer two embryos (or up to three embryos for the third cycle onwards) and patients over 40 can have three embryos transferred.
 Social freezing of eggs and sperm is permitted and embryo freezing is also an option.
+Egg donation in Greece is allowed and it’s a popular destination for patients looking for donor egg IVF.
 Embryos, eggs and sperm can be stored for up to ten years.
 Pre – implanation genetic testing (such as PGT – A and PGD) is available and important as it helps to detect potential chromosomal abnormalities or genetic disorders in embryos.
 Sex selection of embryos is permitted only for medical reasons and there is also an option of surrogacy – in case of patients with medical documentation proving them incapable of having children of their own.

 |IVF treatment in Greece|

 (Some clinics may accept older patients

 - up to 52 - based on individual circumstances)

 |IVF treatments for lesbian couples||only if they are treated as a single woman and they need a notary statement|

 |Maximum number of embryos to transfer IVF with donor eggs||2|